-Through Healthy Venues, grants of up \$5,000 per food and drink outlet are available to eligible Local Government entities or State owned sport and recreation venues located in the Perth metropolitan area.
+Through Healthy Venues, grants of up to \$5,000 per food and drink outlet are available to eligible Local Government entities or State owned sport and recreation venues located in the Perth metropolitan area.

 Healthy Venues builds on the success of the City of Mandurah's Health Recreation Food Environment project conducted with the Mandurah Aquatic and Recreation Centre, where the promotion and availability of healthy food and drink options increased and unhealthy options decreased.
-For more information about this, visit WASCA's Fuel to Go & Play website https://www.fueltogo.com.au/case-studies/
+For more information about this, visit WASCA's Fuel to Go & Play website fueltogo.com. au/case-studies.

 These Guidelines provide an overview of Healthy Venues including eligibility and funding requirements.
-Before applying, all potential applicants are strongly encouraged to contact Healthway's Health Promotion and Research Team on 133 777.
+Before applying, all applicants are encouraged to contact Healthway's Health Promotion Team on 133 777 or email healthway@healthway.wa.gov.au.